 Things To Avoid

-Let's begin with some general tips on things to avoid while eating in India.
+Let's begin with some general tips on things to avoid while eating on trips to India.

 - Avoid street food.
 Eat in restaurants that look clean and popular.
 More customers at a restaurant means more food turnover, so ingredients aren't sitting around.